theav8or/azureossd.github.io/_posts/2020-04-10-Python-AppService-Flask-SQLAlchemy-MSI.md

 ## First Step - Configuration of Azure resources:

-   1. set up a system assigned identity in the portal.
+   1. Set up a system assigned identity in the portal.
    2. Firewall for thse SQL server should allow other Azure resources to access the database.
    3. Set Active Directory ADmin for SQL server:
    4. give our App Service called "az-dash-lnx" access rights to the table.